 - Hotel Management, how to recognize trafficking in your establishment

 - Basic introductory to the i:Care presentation, for the healthcare community

-- Access to an online Ambassador Resource page with continuously updated tools and resources
+- Access to an Ambassador Resource page on the Shared Hope website with regularly updated tools and resources

 - Access to the Ambassadors-only Facebook group to network, exchange ideas and stay informed on breaking news